hal/elemento/testsuite/README.md

 There is a minimal API in form of two final classes with static helper methods:

-- `org.jboss.gwt.elemento.testsuite.TestPage`: Contains methods to access the HTML elements on the test page and to log test progress.
-This class also registers an exception handler which catches assertion errors and marks failed tests as an error on the test page.
+- `org.jboss.gwt.elemento.testsuite.TestPage`: Contains methods to access the HTML elements on the test page.
-- `org.jboss.gwt.elemento.testsuite.Assert`: Contains simple helper methods to assert tag names and attribute values.
+- `org.jboss.gwt.elemento.testsuite.Assert`: Contains static helper methods to assert tag names and attribute values.

 For all other assertions use the `assert` statement: